microsoft/rats/docs/tutorials/advanced.md

 ```

 > :bulb: **Info:**
 The set of names of the two collections need to be identical.
 Entries will be matched by name to create depedencies, e.g.,
 `Z.train` with `X.train` and `Z.eval` with `X.eval`, respectively, in the above example.

 The operation returns a tuple of dependencies created.

-#### Merge operations:
+#### Merge operations

 You can merge two collections into a single one using `|` between collections.
 For example,

 ```python
 stz_train = stz_train.rename_inputs({"X": "X.train"})
 stz_eval = stz_eval.rename_inputs({"X": "X.eval"})